-This is important for several reasons.
-Licensed real estate agents have clear obligations when it comes to disclosure.
-They must not mislead a seller or a potential buyer, or withhold any information.
-While it’s not up to the agent to uncover any hidden defects in a property, they must tell any prospective buyers what they know.
-Under the Real Estate Agents Act 2008, if licensed real estate agents suspect that a property may have a defect then they are obliged to ask the seller about it, or advise potential buyers of any risks.
-For example, if a property is next door to a proposed new development, or if it’s in an area that’s been subject to flooding, the agent must tell prospective buyers rather than turning a blind eye.
-If your property may be prone to weathertightness issues thanks to its age or cladding, then the agent should disclose this potential risk to prospective buyers.
+Under the Real Estate Agents Act 2008(external link), if licensed real estate agents suspect that a property may have a hidden or underlying defect, they must ask the seller about it or advise potential buyers about any risks.
+For example, if a property is next-door to a proposed new development, or if it’s in an area that’s been subject to flooding, the agent must tell prospective buyers rather than turning a blind eye.
+If your property may be prone to weather-tightness issues due to its age or cladding, then the agent should disclose this potential risk to prospective buyers.

-A real estate agent must not disclose any problems with your property to buyers without getting your consent first.
-If a seller doesn’t agree to disclosure, the agent is required to stop working for them rather than disclose any defects without consent.
+A real estate agent must not disclose any problems with your property to buyers without your permission.
+If you don't agree to the agent disclosing important information, the agent is required to stop working for you.